Have the freshest free hiking tips sent to you each month!

 And if you'd rather read about girls backpacks, this is for you.

-But if you're hungry to know how to buy hiking packs for your male trail companions up to the age of 14 or so (when they can probably switch over to adult backpacks), read on.
+If you're hungry to know how to buy hiking packs for your male trail companions up to the age of 12 or so (when they can probably switch over to adult backpacks), read on.

 To size up the best backpack for your boy(s), answer one and only one question: